 2026 National Crime Victim Rights Week

-This year’s them is Listen.
+This year’s theme is Listen.
 Act.
 Advocate.
 Protect victims, serve communities.

 April 19-25, 2026